 For fiscal 2011, we modified the terms of certain share-based awards for a former employee and as a result, we recorded \$1,626,000 of compensation expense within general and administrative expense.

-For the third quarter of fiscal 2012, we modified the terms of certain share-based awards for a former employee and as a result, we recorded \$854,000 of compensation expense within research and development expense.
+For fiscal 2012, we modified the terms of certain share-based awards for a former employee and as a result, we recorded \$854,000 of compensation expense within research and development expense.